-Designed with a "mobile first" philosophy, Weibo displays content in a simple information feed format, and we have begun to offer native ads that conform to the information flow on our platform.
+Designed with a "mobile first" philosophy, Weibo displays content in a simple information feed format and offers native advertisement that conform to the information feed on our platform.
 To support the mobile format, we have developed a SIG recommendation engine that makes it easier for our users to discover content and allows advertisers to promote more relevant advertisements to our users.
-With the high information-density of Chinese characters and users' ability to personalize content information flow, Weibo is particularly suited for mobile use, and we have seen significant mobile adoption.
-Over 83% of our MAUs in December 2015 accessed Weibo from mobile devices at least once during the month, and mobile revenues accounted for 63% of our advertising and marketing revenues in 2015
+With the high information-density of Chinese characters and users' ability to personalize content information feed, Weibo is particularly suited for mobile use, and we have seen significant mobile adoption.

+Approximately 93% of our MAUs in December 2018 accessed Weibo from mobile devices at least once during the month, and mobile advertising revenues accounted for approximately 83% of our advertising and marketing revenues in 2018.

-We began monetization of our platform in 2012, and we have since experienced rapid revenue growth.
-Our revenues increased from \$188.3 million in 2013 to \$334.2 million in 2014 and further to \$477.9 million in 2015.
-We generate revenues primarily from customers who purchase advertising and marketing services, and, to a lesser extent, from fee-based revenues, such as game-related services.
-Due to our limited operating history and evolving monetization model, comparisons of our results of operations from period to period may not be meaningful.
+We began monetization on our platform in 2012, and we have since experienced rapid revenue growth.
+Our revenues increased from \$655.8 million in 2016 to \$1,150.1 million in 2017, and further to \$1,718.5 million in 2018, representing a CAGR of 61.9%.
+We generate revenues primarily from customers who purchase advertising and marketing services, and, to a lesser extent, from fee-based revenues, such as VIP membership.
+In 2018, revenues generated from advertising and marketing services accounted for 87% of our total revenues.